soodrajesh/ci-cd-project-3/README.md

-# CI/CD Pipline using Jenkins and Terraform
+# CI/CD Pipeline using Jenkins and Terraform

 This Jenkins pipeline automates the deployment of Terraform infrastructure, incorporating security checks and reporting.